-Plenty of outdoor games and activities exist but many teachers and parents lack solutions for inclement weather (or early morning on a Saturday).
+Plenty of outdoor games and activities exist, but many teachers and parents lack solutions for inclement weather (or early morning on a Saturday).
 Gyms and sports facilities provide plenty of fun activities.
-Plus, a growing number of indoor solutions are available for physical activity right at home or in the general classroom, like ours.
+Plus, a growing number of indoor solutions are available for physical activity right at home or in the general classroom.

 9. Help drive school health fairs.

 More and more schools are introducing health fairs as a way to educate kids and parents.
 Topics often include physical fitness, nutrition, immunizations, and even sleep habits.

 10. Encourage staff wellness programs.